jlroland/book-app/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.
+01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource. -->

+01-22-2019 9:52am - Application now has an express server with a functional GET route for the index page.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 Number and name of feature: Functional Back-end

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 minutes

-Start time:
+Start time: 9:00am

-Finish time:
+Finish time: 9:50am

-Actual time needed to complete:
+Actual time needed to complete: 50 minutes

 Number and name of feature: Adding Google Books API